dunkelstern/FastString/Readme.md

 Iterating over bytes is **fast** so it is perfect for crafting parsers, etc. Iterating over `Character`s is relatively fast as UTF-8 validation is simple but it has the `Character`-Instanciation overhead.

-You have the option to subscript with an integer to get to the UTF-8 bytes too.
+You have the option to subscript with an integer to get to the UTF-8 bytes too as iterators may be slow.

-(**TODO**: Subscript)

 ## Substrings